 “These issues also help perpetuate stigma, and this sometimes make it difficult to address health disparities and remove health inequities,” Black said.
 “This partnership seeks to break down the barriers that perpetuate stigmas and, in turn, create effective engagement of Black and Brown communities.”

 Another community-based organization HRC Foundation has partnered with through the My Body, My Health initiative is Us Helping Us, which has been providing holistic health information and services, including mental health services, for people living with HIV & AIDS since 1985 at the height of the AIDS epidemic.
-Since then, Us Helping Us has been striving to improve the state of sexual health for the Black and Latinx LGBTQ+ community.
+Since then, Us Helping Us has been striving to improve the state of sexual health for the Black and Latine LGBTQ+ community.

 DeMarc Hickson, executive director of Us Helping Us, said that the partnership helps the organization further elevate their work.